waritheddine/MAPPIN/README.md

             Sadok BEN YAHIA (sadok.benyahia@fst.rnu.tn)
             Engelbert MEPHU NGUIFO (mephu@isima.fr)

 This README describes the usage of the command line interface of MAPPIN.
+It is worth mentioning that our approach is based on NetCoffee.

 The executable MAPPIN is compiled for Linux x86_64 platform.